 - Color Collections: 2018 Connectivity, Living Well

-This is my own personal choice for matching Alabaster.
-It is a nice light to medium blue that is quite versatile.
+This alabaster shade offers a nice light to medium blue that is also versatile.
 If you want a more barely-there blue, then go with its coordinating color Mountain Air SW-6224.

-If you want another great blue match that is deeper, then Secret Cove SW-9058 is wonderful.
-But I prefer the more versatile Billow Breeze which really looks amazing with most whites, especially Alabaster.
+If you want a great blue match but deeper, try Secret Cove SW-9058.
+However, Billow Breeze which looks stunning with most whites, especially alabaster.

 What Are The Best Color Alternatives To Alabaster?

 These are the colors chosen by Sherwin-Williams as similar colors to Alabaster.
-You can start from there and you can find the colors that you prefer that are similar to Alabaster, but these are a great place to start.
+You can start from there and you can find the colors that you prefer that are similar to alabaster.

 - R: 237